 By Arundhati Swamy • 12 min read

-How would you keep your young children safe from the unseen, unsuspecting individuals who prey upon their innocence and trust?
-Contemporary studies reveal alarming statistics about the harsh truths.
-News reports, books, films, social media and awareness campaigns are drawing much attention to the distressing frequency with which cases are reported or discovered, escalating our fears for our children’s safety.
+How can you keep your young children safe from the unseen, unsuspecting individuals who prey upon their innocence and trust?
+Contemporary studies reveal alarming statistics about the harsh truths about child abuse.
+News reports, books, films, social media and awareness campaigns are drawing a lot of attention to the distressing frequency with which cases are reported or discovered, escalating our fears for our children’s safety.

 A hitherto taboo subject, child sexual abuse is gradually receiving its due consideration in our society that once ignored, or refused to believe that it has been widely prevalent since yore.
 Spurred by emboldened activists and the right of all children to be protected from all forms of abuse, neglect, exploitation and violence, as set out in the UN Convention on the Rights of the Child 1989, the Indian Parliament in 2012, passed the Protection of Children from Sexual Offences Act (POCSO).

 CSA occurs when an adult or older adolescent uses a child for sexual stimulation.

 The following information has been reproduced with permission from TULIR, Centre for the Healing and Prevention of child Sexual Abuse, Chennai. http://www.tulir.org/childsexualabuse.htm

 Child Sexual Abuse includes the following Touching and Non-Touching Behaviors (but need not be limited only to these acts).

 - Fondling a child's body for sexual pleasure

 - Sexually touching a child's body, and specifically private parts (breasts and genitals).
 Includes encouraging or forcing a child to do likewise